 Continue to keep your plants watered and under the grow lights.
 It is best if the plants are only about one to two inches from the light.
 As the plants get taller, move the light up or the plants down so that the light remains just above the plants.

-On warm days, I typically set my plants outside in a protected location.
+On warm days, I typically set my plants outside in a protected location for an hour or two.
 Doing so helps to acclimate them to the outdoors.
 Be sure you don’t forget and leave them outside overnight, especially if it will dip below freezing.
 Most summer crops can’t handle the cold and will die with even a light frost.

 If you are anxious to get a head start on harvesting tomatoes, I’ve got a post that will help you get a jump start on growing tomatoes.
 Using a few inexpensive gardening supplies, my mother harvested her first tomato on May 15 last year!
 (That’s really early for our zone 7 gardens.
 You can usually expect your first tomato around July 4 in these parts.)